History of Power Swivel Development

 So the Bowen 2.5 and 3.5 have been around since 1972 - so long that their model numbers became generic around the world, a fine thing for Bowen.
 As a result, field people incorrectly referred to other brands of power swivels by Bowen model numbers, and our customers used to ask if we make a 2.5 or 3.5.
 We explained those are Bowen's model numbers and our XK-90 and XK-150 swivels are quite different, having 50% more torque and rotating load capacity, plus no gears.
 Thankfully, our power swivels became popular, and after a few years, people started referring to our XK’s by lour model numbers.

 Typical of big companies growing by merger and acquisition, when IRI bought Bowen in the 90's, some marketing guru or committee made the ill-informed decision to change their power swivel model designations.
 The new goal was to give all their power swivels consistent model numbers reflecting the tonnage rating.
-That would have been a great idea in the beginning, before the 2.5 and 3.5 became generic.
+That would have been a great idea in the beginning, before the model no's 2.5 and 3.5 became generic.
 So the S-2.5 was renamed S-85 for 85 tons, and the S-3.5 renamed S-120 for 120 tons.
-As part of this renaming exercise, they changed their power units, using later engines, pumps, some lower cost components, and a poorly designed triple power hose reel destined for long term problems.
+As part of this renaming exercise, they changed their power units, using later engines, pumps, some lower cost components, and a complicated power hose reel destined for long term problems.
 The swivel heads remained unchanged.
 The world still refers to the 2.5 and 3.5, and we have even heard field people refer to the 4.5, logically thinking it meant Bowen's 250 ton, which it never did.

 Then when National-Oilwell bought IRI in 2000, they even deleted the Bowen name from their advertising, a name which had earned a respected reputation around the world for 50 years.
 Mr. Bowen must have rolled over in his grave.

-This has all been very confusing, customers in the field don't understand, and no doubt most National-Oilwell people don't know this history.
+This has all been very confusing, customers in the field don't understand, and no doubt most National-Oilwell-Varco people don't know this history.